SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/README.md

 ~ Chapter 3 - The adventure ends here! ~
 ------------------

 From here, open **LAUNCH.exe** then press PLAY!
 With everything set and done, it should boot up!
 If not, feel free to try again until it works.
-I'd recommend visting the KNOWN FIXES section of the guide •ᴗ•
+I'd recommend visting the KNOWN FIXES section of the guide if **issues persists** •ᴗ•

 ## •• KEY REMINDERS! ••

 > [!NOTE]
 > For each time you want to play the game.
 You need to mount **• SEGARally2Championship-Eng-PlayDisc.cue •** through DAEMON tools, then once it's mounted.
 You can start playing the game.
 Once you're done playing, you can right click the mounted CD to Unmount it (or you can hover the CD icon and click on the small yellow button)
+>
 > *I would highly recommend* opening **Task Manager** and select the **"Startup"** tab and make sure that DAEMON Tools doesn't boot when you open up windows.
 Click on it then **disable**
+>
 > *I would highly recommend* having the window's volume mixer opened, since the game can be very loud!
 Once you're in-game, go to options and change your sound settings to your liking ( If you used the internal method, the CD audio will still be loud during CD audio no matter what settings you change)
+>
 > To pause the game, you press the enter key (trying to find a solution to that for controllers)